Russel88/DAtest/README.md

 two values for each unique name in the `paired` argument; one for each of the two levels of the `predictor`.

-Neg binom glm, linear regression and limma models use the `paired` variable as a random intercept (i.e. they become mixed-effect models) and are very flexible regarding design and work well for unbalanced designs.
+Negbinom/poisson/quasipoisson glm, linear regression and limma models use the `paired` variable as a random intercept (i.e. they become mixed-effect models) and are very flexible regarding design and work well for unbalanced designs.

 EdgeR, DESeq2 and metagenomeSeq ZIG include the `paired` variable as a covariable in the model and are also generally flexible in the design,